nrivkin/ComplexityNetworkProject/reports/draft_review_changjun.md

 I understand what you are doing, but it is unclear what question you are trying to answer.

 ### Methodology
+Is there any reason to choose SIR model?

 The model you simulate is not explained in detail.
 What exactly transmission between cities means?
 How many people are infected if the plague is transmitted?
 What does reinfection mean?

 ### Results